thornoar/smoothmanifold/README.md

 ## Features

-- `smoothmanifold` includes a dependency sub-module `pathmethods.asy` --- a collection of useful path functions essential for the main module, such as `path[] union (...)`, `path[] intersection (...)`, `pair center (...)` and more.
-In summary, cyclic paths in this sub-module are viewed as boundaries of areas on the plane, and its functions have to do with manipulating those areas (intersecting, finding the center, etc.). `pathmethods` can be very useful outside of `smoothmanifold` as well.
+- `smoothmanifold` includes a collection of useful path functions such as `path[] union (...)`, `path[] intersection (...)`, `pair center (...)` and more.
+In summary, cyclic paths in this module are viewed as boundaries of areas on the plane, and its functions have to do with manipulating those areas (intersecting, finding the center, etc.).

 - The module itself features four main custom structures --- object blueprints that possess particular attributes and represent particular sets of data:
     * `smooth` --- the main structure of the module.
 It has a bounding cyclical `contour`, a string `label`, and potentially multiple `holes` and `subsets`.
 The structure does not store information about how it will be drawn --- it is only an abstract object.
 The drawing is done with the `draw` function.
 The `smooth` objects can be copied, moved, intersected with each other, and more.
 See *examples/pictures* for examples.